BhavyaJayaprakash/credit-risk-classification/README.md

 ## Potential Recommendations:
 If identifying high-risk loans correctly is the priority, then we can adjust the Decision Threshold: Lower the threshold to classify more loans as high-risk, increasing recall.
 We could also try Alternative Models, like Random Forest which may capture high-risk loans better.

+## Recomended Model for a companys use:
+The best model for company use depends on the business priorities.
+Since the dataset is highly imbalanced, like most loans are healthy, but a small number are high-risk, the chosen model must balance precision and recall effectively for high-risk loans which would be Class 1 model.
+The Risk Sensitivity would be, if missing a high-risk loan is costly like a financial loss occurs, then higher recall is needed.
+On the other hand if wrongly flagging healthy loans like losing customers is a problem, then higher precision is needed.
+For better scalability & performance the model class 1 will handle large volumes of loan applications efficiently.